Child Sponsorship Background from Arad, Israel

 SOS Children's Village Arad (Neradim) was built on the southern outskirts of the town of Arad, which is situated in the middle of the Negev Desert, not far from the Dead Sea at an altitude of 650 m above sea level.

-The SOS Children's Village opened its gates on 27 October 1981 and consists of twelve family houses, where up to 120 children can find a new home.
+The SOS Children's Village opened its gates on 27 October 1981 and consists of twelve family houses, where many children can find a new home.
 There is also the village director's house, a house for the so-called SOS aunts (SOS mother trainees or family helpers who support the SOS mothers during their daily work and fill in for them when they are ill or on leave), a community building with a multi-purpose hall, two workshops, and an administration and service area.

 Other SOS Projects in Neradim

 In 1988, an SOS Youth Home was set up.
-It accommodates 12 to 14 youths from the SOS Children's Village.
+It accommodates youths from the SOS Children's Village.
 Young people usually move from the SOS Children's Village to an SOS Youth Home when they start a vocational training course or go on to higher education.
 With the support of qualified youth workers, the young people develop realistic perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.
 They are encouraged to develop team spirit and build up contacts with relatives and friends, as well as with the relevant authorities and potential employers.

 Background to Neradim